 How to Describe Wine Acidity

-Wine lovers use a wide variety of words to describe acidic notes.
+Wine lovers use a wide variety of words to describe acidic notes in wine.
 Some of them have a positive connotation to express that a wine has a good, well-balanced level of acidity; others have a negative meaning and are used to describe a mismatch of the wine’s characteristics.

 - Crisp: Dry wine with perceivable acidity with only mild fruit flavors.